mozman/ezdxf/docs/source/addons/tablepainter.rst

-For the 1.0 version of :mod:`ezdxf`, this class was added as an officially documented add-on because full support for the ACAD_TABLE entity is very unlikely due to the enormous complexity for both the entity itself, as well as for the required infrastructure and also the lack of an usable documentation to implement all that features.
+For the 1.0 version of :mod:`ezdxf`, this class was added as an officially documented add-on because full support for the ACAD_TABLE entity is very unlikely due to the enormous complexity for both the entity itself, and for the required infrastructure and also the lack of a usable documentation to implement all that features.

 .. important::